Do you need life insurance?

 Just like in investing, rules of thumb work many times but they do not work all the time.
-While I do believe that buying low cost term insurance is a very smart strategy, it may not apply to everyone all the time.
+While I do believe that buying low-cost term insurance is a very smart strategy, it may not apply to everyone all the time.

-It all depends on Needs, Wants, Goals and Means.
+It all depends on Needs, Wants, Goals, and Means.
 From there it is possible for me to determine what kind of Insurance they should buy.
 Life Insurance is not a “One-Size-Fits-All” solution.
 To many people make general assumptions and apply rules of thumb out of those assumptions.

 The bottom line

 So, do you need life insurance?
-Just like any purchase, there will be many issues that will impact you final decisions.
+Just like any purchase, there will be many issues that will impact your final decisions.
 I feel it is more important to get the right amount of insurance before you get into the discussion of what type of life insurance.

 Related article: What is the best type of life insurance?